 Introduction and motivations¶

-I work on the project FluidDyn first to have good tools for my research.
-But it is also for me a way to contribute to launch a collaborative dynamics in coding in the field of (geophysical) fluid dynamics.
-I see the opportunities for my community of using tools and methods of the open-source world.
-It seems to me that we could greatly improve our global productivity since the way it works now is so bad.
+So FluidDyn is also for me a way to contribute to launch a collaborative dynamics in coding in the field of (geophysical) fluid dynamics.
+I see the opportunities for my community of using open-source tools and methods.
+It seems to me that we could greatly improve our global productivity since the way it works now is really not optimal.

 Numerics is everywhere in research: for numerical simulations but also for analytic and experimental studies.
 Unfortunately, many researchers have contempt for coding and software.
 Many very bad practices are so common that there is a huge waste of time, energy, ideas and money!
 So many lines of code are badly coded so they are surely full of bugs and of course not reusable.
 So many pieces of code are lost when the PhD student who has written them goes away.

 A big change seems to be necessary but it is a real challenge.
-First, the organization of research does not help… The competition between researchers, groups and universities is strong, which can discourage collaborations and planning in the community.
+First, the organization of research does not help… The competition between researchers, groups and universities is strong, which discourage collaborations and planning in the community.

 Then, bad habits are difficult to give up, especially when they are efficient on the short range and when the bosses in research feel uncomfortable with new tools and methods.

 The example of the dominant languages/tools is interesting.
 Bash (or even csh, with awk and sed) should be used only for very specific and simple tasks.
 Compiled languages (Fortran, C and C++) should not be used for everything.
-Even though the commercial programs like Matlab or Labview can be useful and efficient for individuals and groups, they have huge limitations and are for the community a problem.
+Even though the commercial programs like Matlab or Labview can be useful and efficient for individuals and groups, they have huge limitations (in particular for collaborations) and are for the community a problem.